 13. Romans 10:9-10

-With both our mouths and hearts, let us always declare our devoted faith in Jesus, from this day till forevermore.
+With both our mouths and hearts, let us always declare our love for Jesus, from this day till forevermore.